PG::

 Blocks until the server is no longer busy, or until the optional timeout is reached, whichever comes first. timeout is measured in seconds and can be fractional.

-if timeout is reached, true
+Returns false if timeout is reached, true otherwise.

 Requests cancellation of the command currently being processed.

-on success, or a string containing the error message if a failure occurs.
+Returns nil on success, or a string containing the error message if a failure occurs.

 Read all pending socket input to internal memory and raise an exception in case of errors.